Dive Regulator Maintenance Guide (UK)

 Abnormal sounds during breathing

-UK cold water makes regulators work harder.
+Cold water makes regulators work harder.
 Any performance degradation is a warning sign.
 Don't gamble with life-support equipment.

 DIY Maintenance Limits